JanHerca/urantiapedia/output/wikijs/article/Gary_Deinstadt/Religion_of_One.md

 > 2. Intellectual cross-fertilization.
 Brotherhood is impossible on a world whose inhabitants are so primitive that they fail to recognize the folly of unmitigated selfishness.
 There must occur an exchange of national and racial literature.
 Each race must become familiar with the thought of all races; each nation must know the feelings of all nations.
 Ignorance breeds suspicion, and suspicion is incompatible with the essential attitude of sympathy and love.
 > 3. Ethical awakening.
 Only ethical consciousness can unmask the immorality of human intolerance and the sinfulness of fratricidal strife.
 Only a moral conscience can condemn the evils of national envy and racial jealousy.
 Only moral beings will ever seek for that spiritual insight which is essential to living the golden rule.
 > 4. Political wisdom.
 Emotional maturity is essential to self-control.
 Only emotional maturity will insure the substitution of international techniques of civilized adjudication for the barbarous arbitrament of war.
 Wise statesmen will sometime work for the welfare of humanity even while they strive to promote the interest of their national or racial groups.
 Selfish political sagacity is ultimately suicidal— destructive of all those enduring qualities which insure planetary group survival.
 > 5. Spiritual insight.
 The brotherhood of man is, after all, predicated on the recognition of the fatherhood of God.
 The quickest way to realize the brotherhood of man on Urantia is to effect the spiritual transformation of present-day humanity.
 The only technique for accelerating the natural trend of social evolution is that of applying **spiritual pressure from above**, thus augmenting moral insight while enhancing the soul capacity of every mortal to understand and love every other mortal.
 Mutual understanding and fraternal love are transcendent civilizers and mighty factors in the world-wide realization of the brotherhood of man.
-(Emphasis mine) [52:6.2-7]
+(Emphasis mine) [UB 52:6.2-7](/en/The_Urantia_Book/52#p6_2)

 So on Urantia today, how do we work with spiritual pressure from above while enhancing the soul capacity to love and understand each other better?
 Apparently, we will need to embrace the aforementioned personal transformations, multiplication of international contact/commerce, each race and each religion becoming familiar with the thought and feelings of all races and religions.
 With all the organized religions that we have in the world today, how do we begin to go about making one out of so many?
 Probably, the common response from most religious communities including our own, would say that the best way we can accomplish such unity is by concentrating on our commonalities.
 I think there is some truth to that.
 It does put us on the starting line of getting to know and work more effectively with each other.
 It gives us a place to begin, but I see just focusing on our commonalities as very limiting.
 It’s looking at their reality from the limitations of our own perspectives and experiences.